tari-labs/tari-university/src/protocols/grin-beam-comparison/PITCHME.md

 ---
 ## Introduction

+- Mimblewimble is a newly proposed blockchain architecture based on Pederson commitments.
+    - Offers built-in privacy
-- Mimblewimble
+    - Very compact blockchain
-    - Some stuff about Mimblewimble
-- Grin's stated goal is to produce a minimalistic reference implementation of Mimblewimble
+- Grin's stated goal is to produce a minimalistic reference implementation of Mimblewimble.
-- BEAM has however made many modifications to the original Mimblewimble approach to achieve new features
+- BEAM has however made many modifications to the original Mimblewimble approach to achieve new features.
 - Some raw implementation differences:
 <table>
   <tr>